 These Italian limp vellum bindings protecting the new small printed formats of ca1500–1520, were not the later ‘cased’ binding structures.
 The simplicity of this binding type is deceptive; it will always stretch the knowledge and skills of the most experienced bookbinder.
 Because this binding type questions many of the later practices in bookbinding structural history since 1967 the author has considered it as having within it a high standard of training possibilities.

-(for a full list of countries Royal Mail classes as Europe, click here)
+(see the full list of countries Royal Mail classes as Europe)